Visiting Seoul in Spring: what to do, where to go, and cherry blossom

 Cruising the Han River is the best way of admiring both sides of the city and its skyline.
 Choose to go for sunset and see the sky transform before your eyes.

-There are several options to choose from when it comes to boat size, departure point, and services.
+There are several options regarding boat size, departure point, and services.

-The Eland Cruise is a big ship where you can enjoy a delicious buffet dinner as you listen to live musicals.
-There are several types of cruises every day, it leaves from Yeoido, and the cruise’s duration is of 40 minutes.
+The Eland Cruise is a big ship on which you can enjoy a delicious buffet dinner while listening to live musicals.
+There are several types of cruises every day, and the longest cruise is 40 minutes.
+It leaves from Yeoido.

-Alternatively, you can go on a night cruise with a picnic and traditional food and drinks in Han Park.
+Alternatively, you can go on a night cruise in Han Park with a picnic and traditional food and drinks.

 Chase magnolias in Bukchon Hanok Village

-Visiting the Bukchon Hanok Village with its traditional Korean houses and narrow streets packed with cafes, restaurants, and art galleries shouldn’t be skipped.
+Visit the Bukchon Hanok Village, which has traditional Korean houses and narrow streets packed with cafes, restaurants, and art galleries.

-However, during spring, the whole area gets even prettier if that is possible.
-Go aimlessly because chances are you will find a pretty house, street, or tree at every corner.
+The whole area gets even prettier during spring.
+Go and explore because you will find a lovely house, street, or tree at every corner.

 Wear a hanbok at the palaces

-The Korean hanbok is a dress for semi-formal or formal attire during traditional occasions.
-The term literally means “Korean clothing”, but the term used today makes reference specifically to the clothing worn during the Joseon dynasty period.
+The Korean hanbok is a semi-formal or formal dress for traditional occasions.
+The term means “Korean clothing,” but the term used today refers specifically to the clothing worn during the Joseon dynasty.

-Hanboks are extremely beautiful and will catch your attention on the street, especially at the palaces and in the Bukchon Hanok Village.
+Hanboks are extremely beautiful and will catch your attention on the street, especially at the palaces and Bukchon Hanok Village.

 Read my comprehensive guide for renting a hanbok in Seoul!

-Even if you won’t be able to visit all 5 palaces in one day, especially while wearing your hanbok, try to make time to see at least one or two and their beautiful gardens.
+Even if you won’t be able to visit all five palaces in one day, especially while wearing your hanbok, try to make time to see at least one or two of their beautiful gardens.

-If the Changdeokgung Palace is on your list and you want to see the Secret Garden as well, make sure to book your ticket ahead of time.
-There are only guided tours available, and there is a limited number every day.
+If the Changdeokgung Palace is on your list and you want to see the Secret Garden, book your ticket ahead of time.
+Only guided tours are available, and there are a limited number every day.
 Check this out for more information!

 Go to an afternoon tea or a strawberry buffet

-After living for over 2 years in Hong Kong and in Seoul, I’ve come to understand that afternoon tea is a thing in this part of the world.
+After living for more than 2 years in Hong Kong and Seoul, I’ve come to understand that afternoon tea is a thing in this part of the world.
 Especially at 5* luxury hotels.

-The menus change with every season, and during spring everything revolves around the cherry blossoms and strawberries.
+The menus change every season, and everything revolves around cherry blossoms and strawberries in spring.
 You can choose an afternoon tea set or a buffet with pink everything!

-If you haven’t tried that before, I strongly encourage you to do it during your visit to Seoul.
+If you haven’t tried it before, I strongly encourage you to do it during your visit to Seoul.

-Some of the most popular ones are held at Conrad Seoul, Lotte Hotel, Grand Walkerhill Seoul, and the W Marriott Dongdaemun Square.
+The most popular are the Conrad Seoul, Lotte Hotel, Grand Walkerhill Seoul, and the W Marriott Dongdaemun Square.

-Make sure to book ahead of time directly with the hotel.
+Make sure to book directly with the hotel ahead of time.

 Head over to Daiso or Starbucks

-In South Korea, Starbucks seasonal drinks you can only find here!
-The Pink Peach Crème Frappuccino comes with meringue in the shape of a pink cherry tree flower.
-They also have cherry tree coffee mugs and other such things you can buy as souvenirs to take home.
+In South Korea, Starbucks seasonal drinks are only available here!
+The Pink Peach Crème Frappuccino has meringue shaped like a pink cherry tree flower.
+They also sell cherry tree coffee mugs and other souvenirs.

 Go on a day trip to The Garden of Morning Calm, Nami Island, and Petite France

-This is for sure one day trip you shouldn’t skip even if you are not visiting Seoul during spring, but this season along with fall is the best time to go.
+This is a day trip you shouldn’t skip even if you are not visiting Seoul during spring.
+This season, along with fall, is the best time to go.

 Go on a day trip to Goyang for the flower festival

-Not far from where we lived, Goyang is part of Seoul’s Metropolitan Area and you cannot really tell when exactly you leave the capital and arrive in Goyang.
+Not far from where we lived, Goyang is part of Seoul’s metropolitan area, and you cannot tell when exactly you will leave the capital and arrive in Goyang.

-Here you will find an Ikea, a huge Shinsegae Shopping Mall with the best Korean SPA, and also the Goyang flower festival.
+You will find an Ikea, a huge Shinsegae Shopping Mall with the best Korean SPA, and the Goyang flower festival here.

-It usually takes place at the end of April and the beginning of May, but you should check the official calendar here.
+It usually occurs at the end of April and the beginning of May, but you should check the official calendar here.

-How to get to Goyang from Seoul Station: take the subway – Gyeongui-Jungang line and get off at Haengsin Station; from there, take the green bus number 11 all the way to Goyang.
+How to get to Goyang from Seoul Station: Take the subway, Gyeongui-Jungang line, and get off at Haengsin Station; from there, take green bus number 11 all the way to Goyang.

 Go on a day trip to Chuncheon and bike around the lake

 Getting to Chuncheon by train is relatively fast and very easy.
-From the train station, rent a bike and head to the lake with its 3 small islands in the middle.
+From the train station, rent a bike and head to the lake with its three small islands in the middle.

-Try to get here during the week, because I can imagine this place getting packed with people in the evenings and during the weekend.
+Try to get here during the week, as I imagine this place getting packed with people in the evenings and on the weekends.

-There are bicycle lanes around the lake and you will receive a map as you rent a bike.
+There are bicycle lanes around the lake; you will receive a map when you rent a bike.

-How to get from Seoul Station to Chuncheon: take subway line number 1 to Hoegi Station, and from there take the Gyeonchun Line to Chuncheon.
-The train ride will be around 2 hours.
+How to get from Seoul Station to Chuncheon: Take subway line number 1 to Hoegi Station, and from there, take the Gyeonchun Line to Chuncheon.
+The train ride will take around two hours.

 10 best places to see cherry blossom in Seoul

-If you haven’t understood by now, cherry blossoms in South Korea are a huge deal.
+If you haven’t understood, cherry blossoms in South Korea are a huge deal.

-We know that Japan is the Asian hot spot for flower lovers, but South Korea is as charming, if not even more so.
+We know that Japan is the Asian hot spot for flower lovers, but South Korea is just as charming.

 Thus, if you are interested, here are the top 10 places to see cherry blossoms in Seoul.